Leah Remini Will Play Conservative Lesbian In New Fox Comedy Pilot

-Actress Leah Remini has found a new sitcom to focus on following the cancelation of CBS’ Kevin Can Wait, and her character is like none we’ve ever seen before.
+Actress Leah Remini has found a new sitcom to focus on, following the cancelation of CBS’s Kevin Can Wait, and her character is like none we’ve ever seen before.

-The birthday girl, who turns 48 today, June 15, is set to film a new comedy pilot for Fox in which she will play Jean, a woman who lives in Middle America, and “who loves her country and firmly believes in everyone’s right to be left alone,” reported Entertainment Weekly.
+The birthday girl, who turns 48-years-old on June 15, is set to film a new comedy pilot for Fox in which she will play Jean, a woman who lives in Middle America, and “who loves her country and firmly believes in everyone’s right to be left alone,” reported Entertainment Weekly.

 However, Jean is not like any of her neighbors.
 She is a lesbian, married to a woman, and the mother of two boys, whose father, her ex-husband, lives in her garage.